96boards/mezzanine-community/boards/README.md

 ## Done

+- [Proto Mezzanine](kicad/proto-mezzanine): This is a simple prototyping mezzanine that breaks out the low-speed header and provides a breadboard shaped prototyping area.
 - [IoT-6lowPan-gateway-v01](altium/iot-6lowpan-gateway-v01/): Interface board to a sub-1GHz 6LoWPAN radio module based on TI CC1310 and a 3G modem based on Telit HE910-EUD.
 The idea is to bring WSN (Wireless Sensor Network) connectivity to DragonBoard 410c for applications that need low-cost, long-range and low data rate communication.
 The board was built for the project [ReSeNI](https://github.com/oneRF/ReSeNI) as part of the [Brazilian partnership program](https://www.96boards.org/go/db410c-partnership-brazil).

 - [Breadboarding/Breakout](kicad/proto-mezzanine/): Basic breadboard breakout board.
 This could be a board that sits on top of 96Boards and breaks out the headers onto a small breadboard, or a ribbon cable to a breakout that plugs into a breadboard (similar to what would be available in the RPi Cana kit) This breadboard would be a huge asset to makers or kit builders.

 - [Micro-Mezzanine](others/micromez): A basic board consisting of a Temperature Sensor, MEMS Accelerometer, Button and OLED Display.
+- [I2S Mezzanine](gEDA/i2s-mezzanine): This is a FULLY STACKABLE sound card for 96Boards Consumer Edition SBCs.
+There are two stereo DACs on the board.
+2x Output: TI PCM5142 with programmable miniDSP.
+2x Input: TI PCM1865 at U301.

 ## Testing needed